Winter Steelhead Fishing

 Book Your Winter Steelhead Trip Now Buy a Gift Certificate

 For conventional gear anglers, Wolfe Outfitters uses cured salmon or steelhead spawn.
-The spawn is tied into various sizes and colors of mesh spawn bags.
-Spawn bags can also be tied so that they are neutrally buoyant, via incorporating small Styrofoam balls.
+The spawn are tied into various sizes and colors of mesh spawn bags.
+Spawn bags can also be tied so that they are neutrally buoyant via incorporating small Styrofoam balls.
 Other spawn bags are meant to sink.
 Whether rolling spawn along the bottom or under a float or back-bouncing - the technique dictates the type of spawn bag needed.
 Anglers can use inline spinners for remarkably vicious strikes.
 Spinners are effective in slightly warming water, when the fish are more active in the true wintry cold.
-Additionally, beads an incredibly deadly way to target steelhead in the winter.
+Additionally, beads are an incredibly deadly way to target steelhead in the winter.
 Every day on the water is different - the exact bead color and size may vary.
 It's hard to pinpoint exactly what it is about plastic beads that steelhead find so attractive, but there is no doubt that they eat them aggressively.

-Most of Wolfe Outfitters winter steelhead fishing trips will be on the Big Manistee River.
+Most of Wolfe Outfitters' winter steelhead fishing trips will be on the Big Manistee River.
 The Betsie and Platte Rivers are also great choices if open water is available.
 Traverse City's Boardman River may also be an option late in the winter, depending on the rate of thawing.
 In general, the Manistee River has the largest flow, and creates the best opportunities for winter steelhead guided fishing trips.
 The Big Manistee also offers a fantastic brown trout fishery to go along with the steelhead opportunities.

 What to Wear: Properly layered clothing is essential.
 Jeans are not recommended, because they do not hold heat well.
 Thermal underwear is nearly a must, with added insulated layering on top.
-Gloves and hats are highly recommended - extremities are crucial to having a great time on the winter water.
+Gloves and hats are highly recommended - warm extremities are crucial to having a great time on the winter water.
 We keep propane heaters on the boats - but once you get chilled, it can be difficult to heat up again and stay warm and comfortable.
 To ward off the cold, it is better to look like the Michelin Man!